 Using a closed-loop heat exchange system, heat pump tumble dryers dry clothes at a lower temperature, providing better protection for your laundry.
 Although drying times are slightly longer when compared to condenser tumble dryers, heat pump tumble dryers offer great energy savings, keeping your utility bills to a minimum.
 A heat pump tumble dryer uses hot air to absorb moisture from your clothes.
 After this air passes through the drum, it goes through the evaporator, which removes the moisture.
 This is then collected and stored in a tank.
 The remaining air is reheated and used to continue drying your clothes.
 While both condenser and vented tumble dryers release the hot air used to dry clothes, heat pump technology reuses it.

-A selection of our heat pump tumble dryers feature our RapiDry™ technology, which greatly reduces your dryer’s cycle duration; without compromising the appliances energy rating.
+A selection of our heat pump tumble dryers feature our RapiDry™ technology that give you the option to dry your clothes on a shorter cycle, even when compared to condenser dryers, while still maintaining a high energy-efficiency.
 So, you can achieve perfectly dry clothes in less time.

 If you are after great drying results on a budget, consider our range of vented tumble dryers.
 Unlike condenser dryers, which convert hot air into water, vented tumble dryers expel hot air through external vent.
 This keeps your utility bills to a minimum, as the appliance does not covert hot air into water; it simply expels the air from your home.
 Although vented tumble dryers are energy efficient, heat pump tumble dryers are the most energy-efficient dryers on the market.